desktop/desktop/docs/learn-more/unreachable-commits.md

 # Reachable and Unreachable Commits

 In Git, every commit will have at least one parent commit except the very first.
 Additionally, a repository may have any number of branches that begin at any particular commit.
 Because of this we can create a graph of the history of a commit by following the path from one commit's parent to the another.
-Given a branch `development`, whose initial commit is `A`, and we add commit `B` and `C`, the resulting graph would be as follows:
+Given a branch `main`, whose initial commit is `A`, and we add commit `B` and `C`, the resulting graph would be as follows:

 ```
-development
+main
 C
 |
 B